From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Introduction

 \section{Introduction}

-A fashion retailer is planning how many pairs of speckled gray gloves to produce, in anticipation of demand, for the next winter season.
-It has historical sales numbers from recent years for it, as well as similar SKUs such as speckled navy gloves.
-Additionally, it may have side information on how the demand numbers for particular SKUs could be affected by current conditions.
-How should the retailer use this past data to make a decision on how much to produce for the future?

-This work aims to broadly understand the impact of data size and data relevance on performance in the contextual Newsvendor.
+A fashion retailer is planning how many units to produce for a seasonal product (e.g. pairs of speckled gray gloves), in anticipation of demand, for the next selling season.
+It has historical sales numbers from recent years for it, as well as similar SKUs (e.g., speckled navy gloves).
+How should the retailer use this past data collected in contexts different from the one in which it is currently operating?
+Motivated by this question, this work aims to broadly understand the impact of data size and data relevance on performance in the contextual Newsvendor.
 The Newsvendor problem is a prototypical model of decision-making in the face of uncertainty.
-This problem captures the common trade-off which emerges when making decisions to balance between an underage cost incurred when the resource is insufficient compared to the realized outcome and an overage cost which materializes when some resource is wasted, with this resource being the gloves that are produced in the example above.
+This problem captures the common trade-off which emerges when making decisions to balance between an underage cost incurred when the resource is insufficient compared to the realized outcome and an overage cost which materializes when some resource is wasted, with this resource being the gloves that are produced and not sold in the example above.
 This model is widely applied across different areas such as inventory management, capacity planning, scheduling or overbooking.
 Beyond the operational aspect of the model, the Newsvendor loss is of particular interest for its statistical interpretation; it generalizes the $\ell_1$ loss function to allow for different weights on the error types (overestimating or underestimating) and coincides with the quantile loss used in quantile regression.